iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 If **Use rooms in keyboard command** option is enabled in the configuration dialog of telegram adapter, so in the first step the room list will be shown. ***Not yet implemented***

 ### Settings in the state
-First the configuration must be enabled.
+The first, the configuration must be enabled.

 #### Alias
 Name of the device.
 If the name is empty, the name will be taken from an object.